-Founded in 2016, the PEN/Jean Stein Book Award is an annual award which recognizes a book-length work of any genre for its originality, merit, and impact that has broken new ground by reshaping the boundaries of its form and signaling strong potential for lasting influence.
-A distinguished panel of judges will nominate candidates internally and without submissions from the public.
+Founded in 2016, the PEN/Jean Stein Book Award is an annual award which recognizes a book-length work of any genre for its originality, merit, and impact, which has broken new ground by reshaping the boundaries of its form and signaling strong potential for lasting influence.
+A distinguished panel of judges will nominate candidates internally.
 The author of the winning book receives a prize of $75,000 and is honored at the annual PEN America Literary Awards Ceremony in New York City.

 All winners and finalists for this award are eligible to receive PEN America’s official winner or finalist seal.
 If you are a publisher of a shortlisted or winning book for this award and are interested in obtaining PEN’s award seal, please write to [email protected].

 Current Cycle: 2020

 Honoring books published in 2019.